Why Study Psychology?

 Why Study Psychology at Trinity?

-Because Trinity College's Psychology Department is large enough to offer its students a wide range of courses - from neuroscience to clinical psychology - yet small enough to allow undergraduates to pursue their own research interests.
-The department's outstanding faculty members take full advantage of Trinity's location in a capital city by encouraging internships in the many businesses, health care institutions, or government agencies to which greater Hartford is home.
+Trinity College's Psychology Department is large enough to offer its students a wide range of courses - from neuroscience to clinical psychology - yet small enough to allow undergraduates to pursue their own research interests or work with our faculty on their research projects.
+The department's outstanding faculty members take full advantage of Trinity's location in a capital city by encouraging internships in the many businesses, health care institutions, government agencies or non-profit organizations in greater Hartford.
+Many psychology courses include opportunities to link academic material with experiential learning in the Hartford community.
+Moreover, the majority of psychology students study aboard, in a variety of places, enriching their intellectual and interpersonal perspectives and helping them become good global citizens.
+In 2015, Trinity’s Psychology Department was ranked number 7 out of 50 great small colleges for a bachelor’s in Psychology (http:/onlinepsychologydegree.info/small-colleges-bachelors-psychology/)

-It is just such experience - in combination with a strong liberal arts education - that prepares Trinity psychology majors for a variety of future paths, from counseling youths, teaching psychology at the college level, managing a research project on early childhood, to directing the patient relations department of a major teaching hospital.
+It is just such experiences - in combination with a strong liberal arts education - that prepares Trinity psychology majors for a variety of future paths: counseling youths, teaching psychology at the college level, managing a research project on early childhood, or directing the patient relations department of a major teaching hospital or corporation.